Why I Don’t Count Countries or Care How Many You’ve Been To

 Envy is unavoidable when I scroll through my social media feed, but it’s more productive to focus on making the best of what I have.
 I’m fortunate to have always been able to look forward to my overseas trips.
 Each has been meaningful and not done merely for its own sake, and I intend to keep it that way.
 Unless I’m dying to see something, I won’t put up ridiculous sums of money for it or jump through hoops to get there.

-See also World Colours - Orange
+See also World Colours - Yellow (Part 2)

 Speaking of dying…